-The X-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The X-coordinate field contains the X-coordinate of the center of the ellipsoid, encoded as a floating point value.

-The Y-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The Y-coordinate field contains the Y-coordinate of the center of the ellipsoid, encoded as a floating point value.

-The Z-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The Z-coordinate field contains the Z-coordinate of the center of the ellipsoid, encoded as a floating point value.

-The Angle field contains an unsigned integer between 0 and 359°.
+(#1557)The Angle field contains the angle of the ellipsoid in degrees.

-The Semi-Major Axis field contains a 4-octet single precision floating point value.
+The Semi-Major Axis field contains the semi-major axis of the ellipsoid, encoded as a floating point value.

-The Semi-Minor Axis field contains a 4-octet single precision floating point value.
+The Semi-Minor Axis field contains the semi-minor axis of the ellipsoid, encoded as a floating point value.

-The Semi-Vertical Axis field contains a 4-octet single precision floating point value.
+The Semi-Vertical Axis field contains the semi-vertical axis of the ellipsoid, encoded as a floating point value.

 The format of the Arcband Location Shape Value field is defined in Figure 9-326 (Arcband Location Shape Value format).